MortenTryti/StandardStockModel/README.md

 # StandardStockModel
 This is a personal hobby project where I attempt to model market sentiment as a basis for evaluating stock prices.
-In addition, I’ve implemented tools for statistical analysis that help explore market behaviors.
+In addition, I also wish to implement tools for statistical analysis that help explore market behaviors.

 Although I have no formal education in financial markets or capital management, they are a strong interest of mine.
 This interest began after reading Capital in the Twenty-First Century by French economist Thomas Piketty.
 My background is in theoretical physics, but I find economics to be just as intriguing!